 A huge thank you for the effort in skipping and fundraising for the Jump Rope for Heart program this term.
 Together we raised an incredible $4,573.17 – this money will all go towards vital heart research and education programs.

+We’ve loved seeing so many smiling faces skipping on the playground and in sports lessons.
 Our Jump Off Day was a huge success, you can see a few action photos from the day below.

 Here’s our school leaderboard, congratulations to our top fundraisers!